-- Group Projects: - Due every other Tuesday at 5:59pm ET. - You will be grouped with 2 or 3 other students to work together throughout the semester.
+- Group Projects: - Due on three Mondays throughout the semester at 11:59pm ET. - You will be grouped with 2 or 3 other students to work together throughout the semester.
 Group projects will start after the course selection period ends.
 Every other week, your group will be assigned an old exam question: you will have to send a typed explanation on how to get the solution to your TA, and present it in recitation. - Grading: Each group will be assigned a total of 3 group projects throughout the semester.
 Each project will worth 4 points (2 for explanation and 2 for presentation).
-Your TA will grade your group according to the following scale: - Explanation: - · check plus: submitted on time, explanation is clear and detailed, shows time and effort and a clear understanding.
+Your TA will grade your group according to the following scale: - \ Explanation: - · check plus: submitted on time, explanation is clear and detailed, shows time and effort and a clear understanding.
 (100%) - · check: submitted on time, explanation is clear but some details are missing and some parts are misunderstood.
 (80%) - · check minus: submitted on time, is incomplete, or explanation is unclear and / or shows some confusion.
 (60%) - · zero: largely incomplete, or submitted late or not submitted.
-(0%) - Presentation: - · check plus: presentation is clear and detailed, shows all group members are prepared and cooperate before and during presentation.
-(100%)
+(0%)